-Executive management considers the geographical distribution of the Group's operations into following main segments; UAE, Europe and Others.
-The Group is presently engaged in carrying out contracting work relating to the mechanical, electrical and plumbing mainly in the United Arab Emirates, Kuwait, Egypt, Germany, Algeria, India, Iraq and Jordan.
+Executive management considers the geographical distribution of the Group's operations into the following main segments: UAE, Europe and Others.
+The Group is presently engaged in carrying out contracting work relating to mechanical, electrical, and plumbing mainly in the United Arab Emirates, Kuwait, Egypt, Germany, Algeria, India, Iraq and Jordan.

-Finance cost, finance income, other income are not allocated to individual segment as the underlying instruments are managed by the Group.
+Finance cost, finance income and other income are not allocated to individual segments as the underlying instruments are managed by the Group.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 31 March 2021 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS At 30 September 2021 (Unaudited)